University campus in Illinois

 IS-specific certifications may qualify for employer funding.

 Many employers reimburse certification costs (PMP, Salesforce, SAP).
 Students entering with certifications may qualify for employer tuition assistance.
-Complete FAFSA early—by October 1—to maximize aid eligibility.
+Complete FAFSA early, by October 1, to maximize aid eligibility.

-Calculate Your Information Systems Degree ROI in Illinois
+Information Systems Degree ROI Calculator, Illinois

 Information Systems Degree ROI Calculator